 One of the key challenges facing manufacturers is access to a skilled workforce.
-The number of open jobs in the manufacturing sector has more than doubled since before the pandemic, and companies everywhere are struggling to find qualified candidates.
+The number of open jobs in the manufacturing sector has roughly doubled since before the pandemic, and companies everywhere are struggling to find qualified candidates.
 This challenge may even increase into the future.
-One recent study by Deloitte and The Manufacturing Institute, the workforce development and education partner of the National Association of Manufacturers, found that more than 2.1 million U.S. manufacturing jobs would go unfilled by 2030 due to the skills gap and retirements.
+One recent study by Deloitte and The Manufacturing Institute, the workforce development and education partner of the NAM, found that more than 2.1 million U.S. manufacturing jobs could go unfilled by 2030 due to the skills gap and retirements.4 in the development of those skills through coeducational models, such as apprenticeship programs.
+Policies and funding models should be designed to support and promote employment participation.

 Workforce policy should prioritize employer leadership and participation in postsecondary education and training programs.
 The skills required for even entry-level workers across sectors, especially manufacturing, continue to grow more technical and complex.
-Employers need to regularly define for their workforce and educators what skills are needed and participate in the development of those skills through coeducational models, such as apprenticeship programs.
-Policies and funding models should be designed to support and promote employment participation.
+Employers need to regularly define for their workforce and educators what skills are needed and participate